clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

     --pod-network-cidr 10.244.0.0/16

-Similarly, if you choose the `weave` add-on, then you must make the following changes because the weave plugin installs itself in the :file:`/opt/cni/bin` directory.
+Similarly, if you choose the `weave` add-on, then you must make the following changes because the weave-net plugin installs itself in the :file:`/opt/cni/bin` directory.

 If you are using Docker and `weave`, edit the :file:`kubeadm.conf` file to